bilalshah07/coincidence_counting_fpga/README.md

 # Compiling the project
 I compile the project, import all of the Verilog files in Xilinx Vivado, make the **main** module the hierarchically highest, and follow the compilation steps in Vivado.
 To see how to execute these steps, you may watch this [tutorial](https://www.youtube.com/watch?v=v4i8pp1eahQ) by [Aleksandar Haber](https://github.com/AleksandarHaber).

-To learn how UART communication works, you may refer to this small article of mine: [What is UART serial communication protocol?](https://www.educative.io/answers/what-is-uart-serial-communication-protocol)
+To learn more about how UART communication works, you may refer to this small article of mine: [What is UART serial communication protocol?](https://www.educative.io/answers/what-is-uart-serial-communication-protocol)

 In case of any confusion, feel free to reach out at bilal.samurai@gmail.com